rafi/mx/README.md

 - `stop` - Kill the entire Tmux session of a project
 - `attach` - Attach to project
 - `ls` - List a session's windows and panes
+- `init` - Create a new `.mx.yml` project, discovering Git repos as sub-dirs
+- `clone` - Clones all Git repositories in project's root directory
 - `fetch` - Run `git fetch --all --prune --tags` on all git repositories
 - `stats` - Display git repositories' index and dir stats